bcbio/bcbio-nextgen/docs/contents/parallel.rst

 to the underlying queue scheduler.
 This currently supports SGE's ``-l`` parameter and SLURM native flags.
 This allows specification or resources to the scheduler (see the `qsub man page`_).
-You may specify multiple resources separated with a ``;``, so a ``-r mem=4g;ct=01:40:00`` translates to ``-l mem=4g -l ct=01:40:00`` when passed to ``qsub`` or ``-r "account=a2010002;timelimit=04:00:00"`` when using SLURM, for instance.
+You may specify multiple resources, so ``-r mem=4g -r ct=01:40:00`` translates to ``-l mem=4g -l ct=01:40:00`` when passed to ``qsub`` or ``-r "account=a2010002;timelimit=04:00:00"`` when using SLURM, for instance.

 ``-r pename=your_pe`` supports specifying the `SGE parallel environment`_ to use for submitting multicore jobs.
-Since this setup is system specific it is hard to write general code.
-Specifically when there are multiple suitable parallel environments, it will select the first one which may not be correct.
+Since this setup is system specific it is hard to write general code for find a suitable environment.
+Specifically, when there are multiple usable parallel environments, it will select the first one which may not be correct.
 Manually specifying it with a ``pename=` flag to resources will ensure correct selection of the right environment.

 .. _qsub man page: http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html
 .. _IPython parallel: http://ipython.org/ipython-doc/dev/index.html